 Power on, installation and raid configuration

 After all the lights have turned on you have to find your NAS on the network.
-This can be done by one of 2 ways:
+This can be done in one of 2 ways:

 - Synology assistant